jacksonianrtaylor/movie_rec_proj/README.md

 * From this test, it was clear that utilizing all the columns was superior to only using genres.

 * The full corpus parameter was also tested with mlp models using the same technique in the feature 1 and feature 3 section.
-Essentially, sandwitching the model with the close to best number of layers for performance between a worse model with a lower number of model combinations and a wrose model with a higher number of layer combinations
+Essentially, sandwitching the model with the close to best number of layers for performance, between a worse model with a lower number of model combinations and a worse model with a higher number of layer combinations

 * This medium layer combination was the highest performing parameters for feature 2 and feature 3.